jaybeeuu/jaybeeuu-dev/packages/posts/src/valuable-tests/valuable-tests.md

 Of course justifying time spent doing something that prevented something happening is hard.
 You need to have the counter example in order to prove it, so it ends up needing to be taken on faith.
-Add to that a dev team complaining about unit tests that fail or e2e tests that flake out, spending large amounts of time writing and maintaining test suites instead of writing features or simply upping eery estimate in order to allow time to write the tests...
+Add to that a dev team complaining about unit tests that fail or E2E tests that flake out, spending large amounts of time writing and maintaining test suites instead of writing features or simply upping every estimate in order to allow time to write the tests...
 You can see why some people around the project wonder what they are buying.

 So in order to do the professional thing and make sure our code is tested properly, we must make sure that the value is greater than the weight of *every* test.

-## Add Value and Trim the Fat
+## Trim the Fat

 OK so if you've gotten this far then you've waded through my dreadful analogy for long enough to deserve a reward.
-Hopefully the big question on your lips is "How to i get Value without the Weight?"
+Hopefully the big question on your lips is "How to I get Value without the Weight?"

 Well it's impossible.
 Every test takes some time to write, some time to run and maintain.
 So there's always some weight.